Chapter 2.5.2 Pulse Audio Volume Control¶

 To view settings for applications recording audio use the Recording tab.
 To mute your recording press the button that looks like a speaker with an x over it.
 To increase the volume of recording move the slider to the right.
 To decrease the volume of recording move the slider to the left.

 The Input devices tab manager your sound inputs.
 To mute your microphone in pulseaudio toggle the button that looks like a speaker.
 To adjust input volume slide the slider to the right to increase volume or to the left to decrease volume.
 To select which input such as line in or microphone for your device is in the Port drop down but this menu is hidden if you do not have inputs.
+To change left and right channels separately press the lock button.
+To change your volume on each channel drag to the left for more volume or to the right for less volume.
+To get back to one volume slider press the lock button again.
+To mute your input press the button to the left on the right hand side.
+To toggle seeing more options press the Show advanced options checkbox.
+With this shown the Latency offset will allow you to change the latency offset.

 The Configuration tab has different sound profiles for each different output device.
 To change how sound comes out of your speakers or headphones varying for example the number of speakers for each device change the Profile drop down menu.
+Choosing for example an will let you not just change stereo but also control the volume of the subwoofer.
+To enable or disable an audio output press the checkbox to the left of Profile.

 Lubuntu ships with version 0.4.0 Pulse Audio Volume Control.